 To help to find more niche specific websites instead of only having the main TOP 50 leaderboard, we added four more categories:

-- Sex Education & News — covering sites that focus on education (in varying seriousness levels), and adult industry news (porn etc).
+- Sex Education — covering sites that focus on education (in varying seriousness levels), and adult industry news (porn etc).

-- Sex Toy Reviews — bigger sites cover general toy advice on broader categories.
+- Sexual Wellness Companies— bigger sites cover general toy advice on broader categories.
 Smaller sites focus on individual toy reviews.